andersonlimacrv/webhook-discord-action/README.md

 ## Usage

-1. When committing, include the message "#doc" to trigger the Discord notification.
+1. When committing, include the message `@doc` to trigger the Discord notification.
 2. The action will automatically execute when a push is made to the main branch.
    Obs: Maybe you want to change the keyword for commits filtering.